October 9, 2015 - Important Change

 Finally, and above all, resist the temptation of venting aggravation at missing an easy shot by slamming the ball about the court after the point is lost.

-XI.
-ON LOSING
+X. ON LOSING

 It is much more difficult to be a gracious loser than a gracious winner.
 One should be gracious in either case—but try particularly hard to be so in losing.
 Congratulate your opponents, wish them well, live with it, and strive to improve, so you can be a gracious winner.

-XII.
+XI.
 INTENTIONAL DISTRACTIONS

 Players should not intentionally distract their opponents.
 Any talking or sudden movements made before or while the server begins his/her service motion, which has been deemed to be done solely to distract the server, violates the spirit of sportsmanship.
 This includes, but is not limited to talking, making loud noises, waving arms or paddles, dancing or jumping, or stomping of feet.

-XIII.
+XII.
 GOOD MANNERS